saint-favour/Space-tourism/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-look thorough all your favourite countries and more!
+look thorough space and explore the terminologies in regards to it!

 ### The challenge